Dialog

 DialogClose

 A button with slot="close" that automatically closes the nearest dialog when pressed.
-Can wrap any content for custom close triggers.
+Accepts all Button props except slot.

 PropTypeDefaultDescription